-I have always been fascinated of the night sky – stars and planets – and Space in general.
+I have always been fascinated by the night sky – stars and planets – and Space in general.

 The first thing I do in the morning and the last thing before going to sleep, is to check the whether the sky is clear or not – and I do recheck every time I go outside.
-I don’t think about it – I just orient myself, I guess, like most people do with traffic before crossing the street 😉
+I don’t even think about it – I just orient myself sky-wise, I guess, like most people do with traffic before crossing the street 😉

 I’ve always like taking pictures and I’ve seen tons of documentaries about Space in all kinds of variations – but I never thought about combining the two interests;

 Well I did try, but the pictures were always very dark or blurry and the motives always ended up being very small in the photos…

 I thought, taking pictures of Space required a space organisation like NASA or ESO and million dollar telescopes in Space or on a Chilean Mountain ridge, I thought…

 …until the summer of 2017, when I went to the Appalachian Mountains to experience The Great American Eclipse – my first Solar Eclipse!